AuroraÕs Tale

 It deserved the emphasis.

-Modulated by a few rules, Arion physical perfection and intensive training, the Empire had found that the Charge was a solution to anything, even against enemies with weapons that could puncture Betan armour.
+Modulated by a few rules, Aurean physical perfection and intensive training, the Empire had found that the Charge was a solution to anything, even against enemies with weapons that could puncture Betan armour.

 All of this passed through AuroraÕs mind as she piled into the Betans.
 Dozens died around her, either splashed across her body or thrown into the air to fall on their friends.
 But the Charge had a solution even for Viragos and that was simple dispersion.

-Aurora, even with her eyes, couldnÕt ÒseeÓ Arions before her.
-She saw a wave that her higher brain knew was composed of Arions, but she couldnÕt see them as individuals.
-She could temporarily speed up her reflexes so she could see individuals, but that made her head hurt after a while and there were always more Arions.
+Aurora, even with her eyes, couldnÕt ÒseeÓ Aureans before her.
+She saw a wave that her higher brain knew was composed of Aureans, but she couldnÕt see them as individuals.
+She could temporarily speed up her reflexes so she could see individuals, but that made her head hurt after a while and there were always more Aureans.
 Better to dive blind and try again and again than try to pick out individuals in a swarm.

 Besides, she really didnÕt like seeing the people she was killing.
 Betans were frighteningly close to humans in their fragility.